FilaliAnas/FilaliAnas/README.md

 -👨‍👦 Creator of educational programming content for children and beginners.<br>
 -📚 Lifelong learner and technology enthusiast.<br>
 -📫 How to reach me: filalianas0001@gmail.com.<br>
+👋 Let's connect on LinkedIn!
+Find me at (https://www.linkedin.com/in/anas-filali-490a2b224/).<br>